 Texting while driving has a particular power to distract because it's an activity that has visual, manual and cognitive components.
 It requires drivers to look at something other than the road, do something other than handle the wheel and think about something other than driving the car.
 In other words, texting involves three categories that involve major driver distraction.

-"You have 3 seconds to respond as a driver in an emergency," he says.
+"You have 3 seconds to respond as a driver in an emergency," he said.
 "When you text, your eyes are off the road by 10 times that."

-Dingus says simulator studies exaggerate the risks of conversations on a cell phone while driving, but that's not the case with texting.
-"Cell phone use has grown exponentially and the crash rate has gone down," he says.
+Dingus said simulator studies exaggerate the risks of conversations on a cell phone while driving, but that's not the case with texting.
+"Cell phone use has grown exponentially and the crash rate has gone down," he said.
 "But the concerns about texting are not overblown.
 Texting is far more dangerous than talking on the phone."

-A short non-emotional text message or conversation that occurs in any medium is likely to be far less distracting than a highly emotional engagement, he says.
+A short non-emotional text message or conversation that occurs in any medium is likely to be far less distracting than a highly emotional engagement, he said.

 In lab simulations and field research, Reimer found that physiological changes such as an increase in heart rate and slight changes in the skin's ability to conduct electricity occur with increased workload, arousal or stress.
 Researchers noted these when drivers were given increasingly demanding cognitive tasks while driving.

 Dingus believes that texting's paramount danger is that it's a visual distraction.
-"You can't drive without looking at the road regardless of how high or low the cognitive demand is," he says.
+"You can't drive without looking at the road regardless of how high or low the cognitive demand is," he said.

 Regulators Crack Down

-Automakers, meanwhile, know that voluntary guidelines to combat distracted driving are due to be released in the fall.
-They are taking a two-pronged approach to the problem of texting.
-One is an effort to make communication safer by converting text messages to voice messages that the system reads to the driver.
-That's a feature available in Ford's Sync system.
-Sync lets drivers reply with a voice call, or they can text back one of 15 generic responses with a couple pushes of a button.
+Automakers are taking a two-pronged approach to the problem of texting.
+One is an effort to make communication safer by converting text messages that a driver would read and send to voice-to-text messaging.
+One example of such a feature is available in Ford's Sync system.
+Sync lets drivers reply to texts with a voice call, or they can text back a generic response with a couple pushes of a button.

-Ford has been the first automaker to support proposed legislation to ban handheld texting behind the wheel, using the slogan "Keep your hands on the wheel and your eyes on the road."
+Ford supports proposed legislation to ban handheld texting behind the wheel, using the slogan, "Keep your hands on the wheel and your eyes on the road."
 The automaker is expanding its national teenage driver education program, Driving Skills for Life, which includes a segment on the dangers of texting while driving.

 BMW has its "DON'T TXT & DRIVE" campaign that's been distributed through TV, print, online and dealership channels.
 It's also a part of its teen driving schools.

-Chevrolet sponsored Oprah Winfrey's No Phone Zone show and anti-texting pledge.
-But other than that, GM doesn't have an anti-texting campaign, says Scott Geisler, engineering group manager of Active Safety Driver Performance and Benefit Analysis for GM.
+GM doesn't have an explicit public anti-texting campaign, said Scott Geisler, engineering group manager of Active Safety Driver Performance and Benefit Analysis for GM.

-GM's research into safer modes of communication for drivers is ongoing, Geisler says.
-"We are looking at this all the time — how we can manage the risk of distractions through applications to connectivity."
+GM's research into safer modes of communication for drivers is ongoing, Geisler said.
+"We are looking at this all the time: how we can manage the risk of distractions through applications to connectivity."

-There's a belief that voice systems can help drivers communicate in a safer way, Reimer says.
-But research on cognitive demands shows that this may not be the case, he says.
+As evidenced by the fact that carmakers are including voice commands as a substitute for dangerous texting, there's a belief that voice systems are safer, Reimer said.
+But research on cognitive demands shows that this may not be the case, he said.

-"There's still the open question as to whether technology integration allows for safer communication or encourages people to communicate more because it's easier," he says.
+"There's still the open question as to whether technology integration allows for safer communication or encourages people to communicate more because it's easier," Reimer said.
 "Any task, easy or complex, that is beyond the activity of driving can be considered as a distraction."